turbot/steampipe-plugin-slack/docs/index.md

 2. Create New App for your workspace, e.g. `Steampipe CLI`.
 3. In "Add features & functionality", choose "Permissions".
 4. Grant permissions in a User token scope.
 This means the Slack App is acting on your behalf.
 Refer Permissions and Scopes for necessary scopes by table.
-5. (Re-)Install your app.
+5. Reinstall your app.
-6. Get the user oauth token for your team.
+6. Get the user oAuth token for your team.
 It looks like `xoxp-2556146250-EXAMPLE-1646968370949-df954218b5da5b8614c85cc454136b27`

 ### Connection Configuration

 Connection configurations are defined using HCL in one or more Steampipe config files.
-Steampipe will load ALL configuration files from ~/.steampipe/config that have a .spc extension.
+Steampipe will load all configuration files from ~/.steampipe/config that have a .spc extension.
 A config file may contain multiple connections.

 Installing the latest slack plugin will create a connection file (`~/.steampipe/config/slack.spc`) with a single connection named `slack`.
 You must set your API token in this this connection in order to authenticate to Slack: